orfeotoolbox/OTB/Documentation/Cookbook/rst/FAQ.rst

 Special issues about compiling OTB from source
 ----------------------------------------------

-All information about OTB compilation can be found into the related section.
+All information about OTB compilation can be found in the Software Guide.
 We present here only the special issues which can be encountered.

 Debian Linux / Ubuntu
 ~~~~~~~~~~~~~~~~~~~~~